mirkobrombin/foundation-lang/docs/bootstrap.md

 - a stable runtime ABI operation when runtime support is needed;
 - a tracked removal or permanent-intrinsic decision;
 - conformance tests shared by stage 0 and the self-hosted compiler.

+The bootstrap binary currently receives the standard-library source root at its own build time and adds every sorted `.fdn` file to a project.
+This makes official packages available without copying them into examples while preserving their Foundation implementation.
+It is temporary: the product toolchain must locate its installed standard library and resolve external packages through versioned manifests and a lock file.